 If you are a manufacturer, it is your responsibility to make sure that the packaging you use is safe for its intended purpose.
-There will be specific tests to check that it is suitable for this use - and that the limits set in the legislation are met when it is used under the intended conditions.
+There will be specific tests to check that it is suitable for this use.
+The test will also check that your packaging meets legal limits when consumers use it as intended.

 Food packaging is often designed to be used just once with one type of food.
 It might not be safe to use with other foods or for a different purpose.
-If food packaging is used in ways other than those the manufacturer intended, chemicals could transfer from it into the food in greater amounts than would otherwise be expected.
+If consumers use food packaging in other ways than those the manufacturer intended, more chemicals could transfer from it into the food than otherwise expected.

 Points to consider when re-using packaging

 There are some points to bear in mind if you're thinking about re-using food containers or wrappings.
 It's important to: